kyoukel/Hangman-Game/README.md

 ## Overview

 Create the computer game `Hangman`.
+User guesses a letter, letter guessed are displayed, correct letters are inserted into the word, if you guess the word before the max guesses count is reached, you win!

 ## Hangman Game Functionality